 By choosing to study with us, your son/daughter will benefit from high quality teaching, excellent achievement rates and top-class facilities.
 We also look to ensure our students are happy and fulfilled while studying with us, and offer a wide range of trips, enrichment activities and a students’ union.
 We’re one of the leading colleges in the country – you can click here to find out why.

 Visiting the College

-Full-time applications are now online only – please click here for further information and to access the application form for 2021-22.
+Applications are now online only – please click here for further information and to access the application form for 2022-23.
 Please ensure your son/daughter submits a contact email address with their application, as this is how we acknowledge the application and send any offers.

 To find out more about Apprenticeships at Northampton College, please click here to visit the National Apprenticeship website, or here to see which Apprenticeships the College can offer.

 On GCSE results day, your son/daughter will receive an email from the College, asking them to confirm they’ve met the entry requirements for the course and they would like to join us in September.
 If they haven’t met the entry requirements, they can choose a different course or request further guidance.
 Please note that courses become full very quickly – so don’t miss out!

 Our tutors will check that your son/daughter has met the entry criteria and then they’ll receive an email to confirm their place at the level they will be studying at.
 They will then be asked to complete an online enrolment and upload a photograph for their student ID card.